lucidworks/streams/projects/sockitter/README.md

 ```

 #### Create and Edit the Secrets File
-Before you can deploy the instance, you will need to create a file that contains your Twitter application credentials.
-If you haven't created a Twitter application and keys already, head on over to the [How to Create a Twitter Application](http://docs.inboundnow.com/guide/create-twitter-application/) guide to walk through the process.
+Before you can deploy the instance, you will need to create a file that contains your Twitter  credentials.
+If you haven't created a Twitter application and its keys already, head on over to the *[How to Create a Twitter Application](http://docs.inboundnow.com/guide/create-twitter-application/)* guide.

-Once you have your four tokens/keys/secrets ready, edit the 'secrets-sample.sh' file with your Twitter credentials from the *Google Cloud Shell*.
+When you are ready, edit the `secrets-sample.sh` in the `sockitter` directory.
+Again, this will be done from the *Google Cloud Shell*:

 **Commands:**
 ```
 $ pico secrets-sample.sh
 ```

-Using the application values from Twitter and creating a password for Fusion, edit the secrets file to look something like this:
+Use the values from Twitter, edit the secrets file and create a password for Fusion's login:

 ```
 #!/bin/bash